-Pretty much everyone has felt “out on a limb” at some time and needs the kinds of help I can offer.
+Pretty much everyone has felt “out on a limb” at some time.
+That’s when you need the kinds of help I can offer.

 “What is your hourly rate?”
 That’s a question people ask frequently.
 But an hourly rate is not always the best way to determine how I can accommodate your budget, given my costs.

-In additon, most clients have no idea about the amount of time and effort that must be spent in writing, reviewing, or editing projects.
+In addition, most clients have no concept of the amount of time and effort that must be spent in writing, reviewing, ensuring photo and text licensing compliance, or editing projects.